 Castiglione Falletto (Pernanno MGA): the site is 0.25ha in the SE-facing portion of the Pernanno MGA, close to the village of Castiglione, on a very steep sandy slope between 240-290m.
 Mechanization is impossible in this precipitous vineyard.
 Everything must be carried in and out by hand – usually on your shoulders … and the access road is at the top of the slope.
-I call this site the “alcol gym.”
-This site gives fruit of a particular delicacy with high-toned aromatics with dark cherry and strawberry overtones.
+I called this site the “alcol gym.”
+This parcel gives fruit of a particular delicacy with high-toned aromatics with dark cherry and strawberry overtones.
 My lease ran out after the 2019 vintage.
+It was a sad day to say goodbye to these old plants, some of whom were 70+ years old.

 Serralunga d’Alba (borders on the Vignarionda MGA): The 0.2ha site borders the bottom of the Vignarionda MGA (but is just outside the boundary; I call it Sotto-Rionda”) between 300 and 320m altitude with clay soil and small amounts of sand.
 I have been friends for years with the grape-growing family that owns this site and since 2014 they have supplied me with outstanding fruit from this site.
 The character of this site provides tannin and structure to the M8 Barolo.

-Barolo (Vignane MGA and Coste di Rose MGA): In the commune of Barolo, the 1.6ha Vignane is on a southwest-facing hill between 240-280m.
-The parcel consists of 0.98ha for “Nebbiolo da Barolo” and 0.6ha of other plantings.
+Barolo (Vignane MGA): In the commune of Barolo, the 1.6ha Vignane is on a southwest-facing hill between 240-280m.
+The parcel consists of 0.98ha for “Nebbiolo da Barolo” and 0.62ha of other plantings.
 The soil has inter-fingerings and alternating layers of sand and lighter clays.
 Vignane is known for fruit of exceptional elegance and harmony.

-Vignane had about 0.4 ha of land that was originally planted with Dolcetto and Chardonnay but has been re-registered for Nebbiolo Langhe that will be planted in spring 2020.
+Vignane had about 0.6 ha of land that was originally planted with Dolcetto and Chardonnay but has been partially re-registered for Nebbiolo Langhe that was planted in spring 2020.
 The first vintage with fruit from this site will be in 2022.
-There remains about 0.2ha of Chardonnay.
+There remains about 0.24ha of Chardonnay.